bschaatsbergen/terraformbyexample/content/posts/for_each.md

 #### Creating multiple resources using the for_each argument

-Here we are creating 2 redis instances with different names
+Here we are creating 2 Redis instances with different names

 ```terraform
 resource "google_redis_instance" "set_example" {